Priyam792/Coders-of-Delhi/README.md

 ### 3. People You May Know
 - Simulates a friend recommendation system
-- Identifies potential connections from JSON data based on shared attributes
+- Suggests connections based on mutual friends, ranked by overlap

 ### 4. Pages You Might Like
-- A simple recommendation engine that suggests pages based on user interests stored in JSON
+- Suggests pages based on shared interests with other users
+- Ranks suggestions by similarity score

 ---

 ## 🛠️ Technologies Used
 - Python 3
+- Jupyter Notebook
 - JSON Module
 - File Handling